Aider-AI/aider/docs/benchmarks.md

 The quantitative benchmark results align with my intuitions about prompting GPT for complex tasks like coding.
 It's beneficial to minimize the "cognitive overhead" of formatting the response, allowing GPT to concentrate on the task at hand.
-As an analogy, asking a junior developer to implement a new feature by manually typing the required code changes as `diff -c` formatted edits wouldn't generate a good result.
+As an analogy, imagine asking a junior developer to implement a new feature by manually typing the required code changes as `diff -c` formatted edits.
+You wouldn't expect a good result.

 Using more complex output formats seems to introduce two issues: